Oddjob

 Ant is a fantastic build tool, Ant was never designed for the business event model Oddjob is aimed at, the fact it comes so close is a great credit to it's design.
 But Ant has a few drawbacks for this purpose.

 Ant is designed to run from start to finish, not continuously.
-The way Ant uses dependencies works becuase the tasks run once.
+The way Ant uses dependencies works because the tasks run once.
 It would be difficult to configure an Ant target who's completion depended on successfully sending reports daily to a few dozen clients for the next ten years.

 Is Oddjob an application framework?